Sulfur vulcanization

 Sulfur vulcanization is a chemical process for converting natural rubber or related polymers into materials of varying hardness, elasticity, and mechanical durability by heating them with sulfur or sulfur-containing compounds.
 Sulfur forms cross-linking bridges between sections of polymer chains which affects the mechanical properties.
 Many products are made with vulcanized rubber, including tires, shoe soles, hoses, and conveyor belts.
 The term vulcanization is derived from Vulcan, the Roman god of fire.

 The main polymers subjected to sulfur vulcanization are polyisoprene (natural rubber, NR), polybutadiene rubber (BR) and styrene-butadiene rubber (SBR), and ethylene propylene diene monomer rubber (EPDM rubber).
 All of these materials contain alkene groups adjacent to methylene groups.
 Other specialty rubbers may also be vulcanized, such as nitrile rubber (NBR) and butyl rubber (IIR).
 Vulcanization, in common with the curing of other thermosetting polymers, is generally irreversible.
 Efforts have focused on developing de-vulcanization (see tire recycling) processes for recycling of rubber waste but with little success.

 Structural and mechanistic details

 General representation of the chemical structure of vulcanized natural rubber showing the crosslinking of two polymer chains (blue and green) with sulfur (n = 0, 1, 2, 3 ...)

 N.B.
 In this image, the degree of crosslinking is exaggerated for illustrative purposes.

 The details of vulcanization remain murky because the process converts mixtures of polymers to mixtures of insoluble derivatives.
-By design the reaction does not proceed to completion because fully crosslinked polymer would be too rigid for applications.
-There has long been uncertainly as to whether vulcanization proceeds in a radical or ionic manner.
+By design the reaction does not proceed to completion because a fully crosslinked polymer would be too rigid for applications.
+There has long been uncertainty as to whether vulcanization proceeds in a radical or ionic manner.